-- b) Each extension must include the reason for the time extension and its anticipated length.
+- c) The consumer is temporarily unavailable whether through no fault of the consumer to participate in evaluations due to illness, hospitalization, or relocation, etc.; or - d) Trial Work Experience is pending prior to eligibility determination. - 2) Documentation of Extension: When an eligibility extension is necessary, the VR Counselor must document the reason for the time extension, the anticipated length, and the applicant's agreement for the extension in VICR. - a) One extension is allowable (up to 60 days) without supervisory approval.
+If the eligibility determination is not completed before the original extension expires and new time extension is required, the VR Counselor must gain supervisory approval prior to the end of the initial extension.
+Approval must be documented in VICR by the supervisor. - b) Each extension must include the reason for the time extension and its anticipated length.
 The applicant's agreement to every new time extension must be documented in the consumer record and completed prior to the expiration of any prior extension.
 The extended eligibility determination date must be documented in VICR. - c) DVI staff must inform the applicant of the agreed upon circumstances of the time extension by letter.
-Minimally, this letter must include the following: - i.
-Reason for the time extension; - ii.
-Agreed upon timeframe for the extension; and - iii.
-Action plan and expectations of the extended timeframe; - iv.
-If, during the extension period, an applicant has been unavailable to complete an assessment for determining eligibility, and repeated efforts have been made and documented to contact the consumer and to encourage their participation, the consumer's case may be closed without a determination of eligibility. - 3) Disagreement of Eligibility Extension: If agreement cannot be reached, the supervisor or designated DVI staff will rule on the extension of time.
+Minimally, this letter must include the following: - Reason for the time extension; - Agreed upon timeframe for the extension; and - Action plan and expectations of the extended timeframe; - If, during the extension period, an applicant has been unavailable to complete an assessment for determining eligibility, and repeated efforts have been made and documented to contact the consumer and to encourage their participation, the consumer's case may be closed without a determination of eligibility. - 3) Disagreement of Eligibility Extension: If agreement cannot be reached, the supervisor or designated DVI staff will rule on the extension of time.
 A consumer who disagrees with the supervisor's decision must be advised of the available rights and remedies, including the right to a hearing by an impartial hearing officer and the availability of CAP.